alvaronieto02/Datathon-Viva-Aerobus-Milonga/README.md

-# Prediction Model for the Occupancy of Flights and Sale of Products on Board
+# Prediction Model for the Occupancy of Flights and Sale of Products on Board for Viva Aerobus

 May 05, 2024